These States’ Anti-DEI Legislation May Impact Higher Education

 In 2023, Iowa’s House File 616, the successor to House Study Bill 218, was introduced and placed on the calendar for a first reading.
 Had it passed, the bill would have prohibited colleges and universities governed by the Iowa State Board of Regents from funding diversity, equity, and inclusion offices and officers.
 However, the bill failed to pass before the end of the legislative session.

-This April, a budget bill (Senate File 2435) was introduced in Iowa that includes a provision banning DEI offices at state colleges and universities and limiting the types of positions and viewpoints an institution can promote.
-Viewpoints that schools cannot promote include allyship, antiracism, microaggressions, systemic oppression, gender theory, transgender ideology, and more.
+In 2024, a budget bill (Senate File 2435) was introduced that included a provision banning DEI offices at state colleges and universities and limiting the types of positions and viewpoints an institution can promote.
+Viewpoints and concepts that schools cannot promote include allyship, antiracism, microaggressions, systemic oppression, gender theory, transgender ideology, and more.

-SF 2435 was enrolled by the end of the month and officially signed into law by Governor Kim Reynolds on May 9, 2024.
+SF 2435 was enrolled by the end of the month and officially signed into law by Gov. Kim Reynolds on May 9, 2024.

 Kansas

-Last March, Kansas legislators introduced two bills targeting DEI initiatives at schools in the state.
-Under House Bill 2460 the state’s postsecondary education institutions would be prohibited from providing admission or aid to students based on their support (or opposition) to a political ideology.
+In March 2023, Kansas legislators introduced two bills targeting DEI initiatives at schools in the state.
+Under House Bill 2460 the state’s postsecondary education institutions would have been prohibited from providing admission or aid to students based on their support (or opposition) to a political ideology.
+The bill died in the Senate Committee.

 A similar bill from 2023 — House Bill 2105 — was allowed to become law without the governor’s signature on April 19, 2024.
 Any public institution in the state that continues to consider DEI practices for faculty hiring or student enrollment will be fined $10,000 per violation.

-On April 6, 2023 SB 155 passed in the House and the Senate.
-However, Gov. Laura Kelly vetoed the parts of the budget bill related to higher education on April 20, 2023, and it was returned to the House floor.
+On April 6, 2023, SB 155 passed in the House and the Senate.
+However, Gov. Laura Kelly vetoed the parts of the budget bill related to higher education on April 20, 2023, and it was returned to the House floor where it died.

 Kentucky

 House Bill 9, introduced Jan.
-19, will prohibit race-based and sex-based scholarships, DEI offices, and DEI training as a program requirement at the state’s public colleges.
-Should the bill pass, Kentucky institutions will have until June 30 to comply.
+19, 2024, would have prohibited race-based and sex-based scholarships, DEI offices, and DEI training as a program requirement at the state’s public colleges.
+Had the bill passed, Kentucky institutions would have had until June 30 to comply.

-On Friday, March 15, a heavily amended version of SB 6 passed in the House and was sent back to the Senate for approval.
-But on March 28, the bill died in the Senate, reportedly due to a lack of votes within the Republican caucus.
+On Friday, March 15, 2024, a heavily amended version of SB 6 passed in the House and was sent back to the Senate for approval.
+But by March 28, the bill died in the Senate, reportedly due to a lack of votes within the Republican caucus.

 Louisiana